Komsomol: Young women in the Komsomol

 The ideology of the new Soviet government under Vladimir Lenin strove to break down societal barriers believed to be harmful to the goal of unity.
 Specifically, it hoped to elevate women to a level of equality with men.
 The Komsomol pushed hard to recruit young women and raise them in this new consciousness.
 In the period of the early 1920s, women primarily stayed at home and performed the majority of housework.
 Membership of the Komsomol seemed to offer a doorway into public life at a level previously unseen by women of the time.
 Young women enthusiastically joined as they were finally given a chance to detach themselves from the traditional patriarchal structure.
 Moreover, they were drawn to the Komsomol because it promised them an education during a time when young girls were deprived of a proper one in favor of preparing them for household duties.
 The Soviets encouraged women to take an active role in the new system and participate in the same activities and work as their male counterparts.

-Major conflicts surfaced when the regime took these new steps.
+Major conflicts surfaced when the government took these new steps.
 The Bolshevik Party was not the most popular at the time, and much of the rest of the nation wished to hold onto their patriarchal values.
 Parents hesitated to allow their daughters to join the youth organization, because "the Komsomol seemed like an immoral organization, for it removed young girls from adult control, and then required them to attend meetings held at night."
-Soviet citizens felt that if they released their hold on their children, they would be corrupted by the Komsomol’s influence.
+Soviet citizens felt that if they released their hold on their children, they would be corrupted by the Komsomol's influence.
 They also worried that if their daughters became independent and promiscuous, then no man would want to marry them.
 Moreover, parents wondered who would take care of the home if all the young women left home to join the Komsomol.

 Women, generally, were also unprepared for the realities of the workforce.
 The ancient structure of female subordination allowed for little in terms of work experience.
 Men had been given better education and were traditionally raised to take part in military and industry.
 Therefore, they had a much wider range of opportunity than women whose only role had been caretaking.
-Here lies the irony of the regime’s efforts: the Komsomol tried desperately to empower young women to achieve equality, yet women’s perceptions of themselves worsened because they were now being directly compared to their much more prepared counterparts.
+Here lies the irony of the government's efforts: the Komsomol tried desperately to empower young women to achieve equality, yet women's perceptions of themselves worsened because they were now being directly compared to their much more prepared counterparts.

-Even though the Communist Party preached and demanded equality, men dominated both the governing body and the Komsomol’s leadership.
+Even though the Communist Party preached and demanded equality, men dominated both the governing body and the Komsomol's leadership.
 Upward mobility, contrary to initial belief, was incredibly hard for women to achieve.
 In addition, the organization openly encouraged its female members to pursue positions of teaching and nurturing of young Soviets.